panliangrui/STAS/README.md

   </div>
 </div>

-# STAS
-Siamese graph encoder-based image analysis to predict STAS from histopathology images in lung cancer
+# Siamese graph encoder-based image analysis to predict STAS from histopathology images in lung cancer

 ## Table of Contents

 <details>